-The usual format of the evening is that the Chairman starts the meeting at 7.00pm with a few announcements and then introduces the demonstrator who describes the particular topic he will be covering.
+The usual format of the evening is that the Chairman starts the meeting at 7.00pm with a few announcements and then introduces the demonstrator who describes the particular topic to be covered.

 The club has previously received a lottery grant and this has been used to update our audio and visual equipment.
 Demonstrations are now recorded by state of the art cameras and projected to a large screen, enabling members to clearly see and hear the presentation.

-Training meetings are dedicated to helping beginners and are run on one Monday evening per month, November to April.
+Hands On meetings are dedicated to helping beginners and are run on the 1st Monday evening, November to April.
 These evenings are run by the more experienced club members, offering advice and hands on tuition on most aspects of woodturning.
 The club has two lathes and some members bring mini-lathes, also Scroll Saw and Pyography equipment is available on the night.
 Novices are encouraged to bring their own tools but some can be provided on the night by the Club.

-The Club monthly competitions are divided into Novice, Intermediate and Advanced Levels and all members are encouraged to enter.
+The Club monthly competitions are divided into Novice, Intermediate, Advanced and open classes, all members are encouraged to enter.

 Northern Federation of Woodturning Groups